How To Make A Change In Business Ownership

 Making a change in business ownership is a lengthy and complex process, even for a simple business sale.
 You may be retiring or selling your business for another reason.

-Once due diligence has been done by the buyer, and you have agreed on the terms of sale and the date of final change or transfer, the last part of the business ownership change process includes some important tasks.
+The last part of the business ownership change process includes some important tasks once the buyer has done due diligence, and you have agreed on the terms of sale and the date of final change or transfer.
 There is much to be done, and you don't want to miss anything.

 This article assumes your business is not a public company that sells shares of stock to the public, but is a private company, with no shareholders.
 The process of changing ownership of a public company or a private company with shareholders is much more complicated.